postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. On the workspace's **Overview** tab, select **Workspace Settings**.
 1. Select the role next to each partner in the workspace, then select **Remove from workspace**.
-1. Once all partners have been removed, [change the visibility of a partner workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility) to **Team** or **Private**.
+1. Once you've removed all partners from the workspace, [change the visibility of the workspace](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility) to **Team** or **Private**.
 1. Select **Delete Workspace**.

-> Postman notifies all workspace members in-app and by email when a partner workspace is deleted.
+> Postman notifies all workspace members in-app and by email when you delete a partner workspace.

-## Next steps